hyperknot/open-protector-standard/questions.md

 Having an open document for troubleshooting sensor attachment issues would be beneficial for everyone.

 Once we have the sensor attachments fixed and the CFC filter applied, getting jerk from acceleration is actually quite simple.
-I propose calculating the derivative using the Savitzky–Golay filter as it results in smooth values.
+I propose calculating the derivative using the Savitzky - Golay filter as it results in smooth values.
 The only parameter we need to agree on here is again the window size, for which I propose 15 ms.

 ### Wouldn't heavy pilots need bigger protectors, thus giving them an aerodynamic disadvantage?

 This might seem surprising, but heavier pilots don't actually need thicker protectors.
 They need a different protector material, like stiffer foams in the case of foam protectors.
-A protector certified for 50–60 kg could be equally thin as one certified for 100–120 kg.
+A protector certified for 50 - 60 kg could be equally thin as one certified for 100 - 120 kg.

-What makes a protector thick is the need to cover a wide weight range, like 50–120 kg.
+What makes a protector thick is the need to cover a wide weight range, like 50 - 120 kg.

 Interesting bit: the lower end of the weight range is critical for the jerk test, while the upper end is critical for the acceleration / G test.